cbenjamin23/moos-ivp-uav-base/wiki/MOOS-UAV Obsidian Vault/Info/pMarineViewer - MOOS  IVP.md

 WP_LOITER_RAD    100
 WP_RADIUS        50
 ```
-defined in the parameter list for ardupilot has `m` as units.
+defined in the parameter list (*sim.param*) for ardupilot has `meters` as units.
 In the behavior file these differ as distance is measured in local XY coordinates.

+**Observation:** A distance of 1 meter in real life is a distance of 2 in local XY coordinates in moos.